 Affinity Groups

 ALF Affinity Groups are groups of Senior Fellows that convene around a common interest or goal.
-ALF offers a diverse selection of affinity groups that focus on a variety of issues.
+As part of our ongoing commitment to add value to the ALF Senior Fellow experience, we facilitate access to a diverse selection of affinity groups that focus on a variety of issues.

 ALF staff can assist with scheduling convenings, facilitation, and suggesting new members for maximum diversity and connection across classes.
-Joining an affinity group is a great way to build your network and find like-minded senior fellows who want to have deep dialogues and find solutions to problems in our communities and beyond.
+Joining an affinity group is a great way to build your network and find like-minded ALF Senior Fellows who want to have deep dialogues and find solutions to problems in our communities and beyond.

 For more information about Affinity Groups, contact Chief Impact Officer Akemi Flynn.